MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/reset-passwords.md

 ## Before you begin

 This article is for people who set password expiration policy for a business, school, or nonprofit.
 To complete these steps, you need to sign in with your Microsoft 365 admin account.
-[What's an admin account?](../admin-overview/admin-overview.md)
+[What's an admin account?](../admin-overview/admin-overview.md).
+You must be an [global admin or password administrator](about-admin-roles.md) to perform these steps.

 ## Watch: Reset a business password for a user